 No matter how beautiful your home may be, it will only ever be as strong as its foundation and footings below.
-There are a number of issues which may occur with foundations, from water seeping in through cracks to walls bowing or crumbling.
-One of the more severe issues that could have detrimental effects on your home is settlement, otherwise known as sinking.
+There are a number of issues that may occur with foundations, from water seeping in through cracks to walls bowing or crumbling.
+One of the more severe issues that could have detrimental effects on your home is a settlement issue, otherwise known as sinking.

 IS YOUR HOUSE SETTLING?

 What causes settlement?
 Foundations are placed on wider platforms below them called footings.
 When the footings break due to insufficient support, you get settlement.
 We’re not talking about a sudden sinkhole that will swallow up your entire house—although technically, this could happen (let’s hope not!).
 Rather, settlement of a home may take place over the course of several years, and the long-term effects can leave you scrambling to save your home and investment.
 Don’t let this happen to you.
 Here are six ways to diagnose foundation settlement, so you can get it fixed before it causes a major problem.

 The best and easiest way to spot foundation settlement is to measure off of mortar joints.
 If you watch a mason work, you’ll notice they are constantly using a level.
 They are very particular about their brick or blockwork, and so you can count on their finished product having straight level lines.

 Foundation specialists will generally check against any mortar joints using a laser line.
 If something is out of place, it is safe to assume there has been some shifting below.

 Visible cracks on the interior or exterior of the home are also clear signs.
 If you have brickwork on your home, look for stair-stepping cracks, or long horizontal cracks.
 Any vertical cracking which seems to be getting wider also indicates that the wall is rotating, which can point to a foundation issue.